morkro/euromat/README.md

 A Vue.js powered, progressive web voting application for upcoming European elections.
 EUROMAT is hosted on _Netlify_ and uses the **Netlify CMS** for easier collaboration.

+## Calculation Model

+The calculation model for voting has been defined by the German Federal Agency for Civic Education _(Bundeszentrale für politische Bildung)_.
+A good overview can be found in this PDF: [`resources/Rechenmodell des Wahl-O-Mat.pdf`](resources/Rechenmodell des Wahl-O-Mat.pdf).

 ## ⌨️ Development

 This is a Vue.js progressive web application, developed with [`@vue/cli`](https://github.com/vuejs/vue-cli).